ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ed together untill all the
+d together untill all the
 dirt from the sugar rises to the top and is
 skimmed off.
 Then throw it into a tub
 to cool, and when cold, pour it over your